 All of the individual drugs cited below are well substantiated to interact with cyclosporine.
-In addition, concomitant use of nonsteroidal anti-inflammatory drugs with cyclosporine, particularly in the setting of dehydration, may potentiate renal dysfunction.
-Caution should be exercised when using other drugs which are known to impair renal function (see WARNINGS, Nephrotoxicity).
+In addition, concomitant use of NSAIDs with cyclosporine, particularly in the setting of dehydration, may potentiate renal dysfunction.
+Caution should be exercised when using other drugs which are known to impair renal function.
+(See WARNINGS, Nephrotoxicity)

-During the concomitant use of a drug that may exhibit additive or synergistic renal impairment potential with cyclosporine, close monitoring of renal function (in particular serum creatinine) should be performed.
-If a significant impairment of renal function occurs, reduction in the dosage of cyclosporine and/or co-administered drug or an alternative treatment should be considered.
+During the concomitant use of a drug that may exhibit additive or synergistic renal impairment with cyclosporine, close monitoring of renal function (in particular serum creatinine) should be performed.
+If a significant impairment of renal function occurs, the dosage of the coadministered drug should be reduced or an alternative treatment considered.

 HIV Protease inhibitors

 The HIV protease inhibitors (e.g., indinavir, nelfinavir, ritonavir, and saquinavir) are known to inhibit cytochrome P-450 3A and thus could potentially increase the concentrations of cyclosporine, however no formal studies of the interaction are available.
 Care should be exercised when these drugs are administered concomitantly.

 Grapefruit and grapefruit juice affect metabolism, increasing blood concentrations of cyclosporine, thus should be avoided.

 St. John's Wort